jyopp/Swift-Async/README.md

 Swift-Async
 ===========

 Sweet syntactic sugar for using an Async-Await pattern with Apple's Swift language.
-Based on Core Dispatch.
+Based on Grand Central Dispatch.

 The Async class is parameterized on your work's return type, and uses trailing-closure syntax for intense majesty.